 Overland flooding is a situation where water overflows from a lake, river, or body of water and causes damage to homes, vehicles, and other property.
 It is usually caused by extreme storms, heavy rainfall in short periods of time, and rapidly melting snow.
 Water damage from these events is typically not included.

-Overland flood protection is offered by some insurers as an add-on.
+Some insurers offer overland flood protection as an add-on.
 If you live in a region that is prone to overland flooding from lakes and rivers, along flood plains, or in low areas, it's recommended that you invest in it.

-Overland floods and coastal floods are two considered differently for insurance purposes.
-Floods from coastal waters, storm surge, salt water and tidal waves are not covered as part of overland flood policies.
+Overland floods and coastal floods are two considered different.
+Floods from coastal waters, storm surge, saltwater and tidal waves are not covered as part of overland flood policies.

 Why Isn't Flood Damage From Coastal Storms Covered?

 According to the IBC,

 The purpose of insurance is to spread risk among many policyholders.
 Storm surges or tidal waves are risks for only the small percentage of the population who live in coastal areas.
 Since most homeowners aren't exposed to this risk, they should not be expected to share in the cost through their premiums.
 This means the cost of coverage would be very high for the smaller number of people who might need it.

 Basement Flooding From Sewer Backup Is Different Than Overland Flooding

 Overland flooding should not be confused with things such as sewer backups, flooding from neighbours, and accidents due to a broken pipe or plumbing issues are typically covered.

 A flooded basement is not something homeowners want to experience if they can prevent it.
 While we can't control the weather, there are some things we can do to protect our homes from it :